lorenchorley/ScenarioModelling/README.md

 * Export to UML diagrams like sequence diagrams, state diagrams, activity diagrams, etc

-## Unit test intégration
+## Unit test integration

 State : partial implementation

+* Generate the story for each test while running the test using the code hooks, regenerate the story at the end using just the meta story to validate that the hooks generated the correct story
+* Hook code could throw exceptions in test instead of at end, so that you can debug the meta story at the same time as debugging the code to ensure correctness and facilitate comprehension.
+For example on a constraint violation or an impossible state transition.
-* * Each TU adds to a named meta story so that it can represent several paths through the execution
+* Each test adds to a named meta story so that a single context can represent several meta stories which each can represent several paths through the execution or stories
 * A commun system is defined
-* The meta story is tested at the end of the TU against it's initial state and assertions can be made against it's final state
+* The meta story is tested at the end of the test against it's initial state and assertions can be made against it's final state
 * Static functions positioned throughout the production code allow for both initial construction of the meta stories and, on subsequent runs, validation on the already established meta stories
 * Declare state transitions
 * Declare if condition, along with whether the condition was true or false.
 * Or loop start and end, along with weather the loop continued or ended
 * Declare dialogue by actors in code like traces
-* Hook code could throw exceptions in TU instead of at end, so that you can debug the meta story at the same time as debugging the code to ensure correctness and facilitate comprehension.
-For example on a constraint violation or an impossible state transition.
 * Visual studio add-on to show state machine and entities as execution progresses
 * Multiple choice steps could derive from having multiple state transitions possible